 What kind of life insurance can I get with a pre-existing condition?

-While life insurance companies can increase rates or deny coverage based on pre-existing conditions, there are still policies available to high-risk life insurance candidates.
-The following are just some of the life insurance solutions available for those with pre-existing conditions.
+While life insurance companies can charge higher premiums or deny coverage based on pre-existing conditions, there may still be policies available to high-risk life insurance candidates.
+The following are just some of the potential solutions available for those searching for life insurance with pre-existing conditions.

 Guaranteed issue life insurance